amiorin/harpoon/README.md

 You have many windows in your space but only some of them are relevant to get job done.
 Using `cmd+back_tick` and `cmd-tab` makes you lose focus and time.

 # Solution
 Use bookmarks to quickly switch between the relevant windows.
+In my case I use `F1-5` to navigate to the relevant windows and `S-F1-5` to add the relevant windows.

 # Alternatives
 Buy 3 monitors and use a tiling window manager like https://github.com/koekeishiya/yabai.
 This was not an option for me.

 # Installation
+1. Use https://github.com/keycastr/keycastr to debug the configuration
 1. Install Karabiner to disable `cmd+back_tick` and `cmd-tab`.
 This will allow to unlearn the anti-pattern
 1. Get used to `mash` (`cmd+opt+ctrl`) and `smash` (`mash` + `shift`).
 1. Map `f1-5` to `mash 1-5`
 1. Map `shift-f1-5` to `smash 1-5`
 1. Map `mash 1-5` to `nav_window`
 1. Map `smash 1-5` to `add_window`
+1. Read https://github.com/jasonm23/Phoenix-config to understand how to convert this `README.md` in a Phoneix config file.

 ```js
 bind_key('1', 'Nav F1', mash, () => nav_window("F1"))